 5. Don’t Forget to Have Fun!

 Finally, don’t be afraid to have fun with it!
-Remember, a Disney World photoshoot is all about capturing the magic and wonder of the park.
+Remember, a Disney World photoshoot is about capturing the park’s magic and wonder.

 So, don’t be afraid to get creative and let your inner child run wild.
 And most importantly, don’t forget to stop and enjoy the churros.